Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes with Two Erasures

+In a centralized repair scheme, a repair center carries out the recovery of both erased symbols simultaneously at one place.
+Then it distributes the recovered symbols to the corresponding RNs.
+The repair bandwidth is defined to be the total amount of information the repair center downloads from the surviving nodes divided by the number of erased symbols.
+We can easily obtain a centralized repair scheme from each of the previously developed distributed schemes by simply letting the repair center download all the repair traces that both the RNs are supposed to download from other available nodes in the Download Phase.
+As the Collaboration Phase is no longer needed, the amount of information the repair center downloads from the $n-2$ available nodes is at most $n-2$ sub-symbols in $B$ per erased symbol.

-\begin{theorem} The Distributed Repair Scheme II can recover any two erased symbols $\fas$ and $\fab$ at a repair bandwidth of $2(n-1)$ sub-symbols in $B$, under the condition that the field extension degree $t$ is divisible by the characteristic of $F$. \end{theorem}
+\begin{theorem} The centralized repair schemes deduced from the two distributed repair schemes in Section~\ref{subsec:depth_one} and Section~\ref{subsec:depth_two} can recover any two erased symbols $\fas$ and $\fab$ at a repair bandwidth of $n-2$ sub-symbols in $B$ per erased symbol.
+The first scheme requires that $\cF$ divides $t$, while the second one works for every $t$. \end{theorem}